 When developing web applications that support mobile browsing, you need to consider various issues that are different from non-mobile use.
 TouchKit is designed to help with these issues.

 Even with mobile broadband, the latency can be significant factor, especially with highly interactive rich applications.
 The latency is usually almost unnoticeable in fixed lines, typically less than 100 ms, while mobile Edge connections typically have latency around 500 ms, and sometimes much higher during hiccups.
 You may need to limit the use of the immediate mode, text change events, and polling.
+The latency compensation in some components, such as

 Phones and tablets have many integrated features that are often available in the browser interface as well.
 Location-awareness is one of the most recent features.
 And of course, you can also make phone calls.